-Proposal 2: Election of Seven Directors Who Are Not Audit & Supervisory Committee Members
+Proposal 3: Election of Six Directors Who Are Not Audit & Supervisory Committee Members

-The terms of office of all eight (8) Directors who are not Audit & Supervisory Committee Members will expire at the conclusion of this Meeting.
-Accordingly, we propose to appoint seven (7) Directors who are not Audit & Supervisory Committee Members.
+Of the seven (7) Directors who are not Audit & Supervisory Committee Members who were elected at the Ordinary General Meeting of Shareholders held on June 25, 2021, Mr. Taro Shigemoto has retired by resignation on January 31, 2022, while the terms of office of the other six (6) Directors who are not Audit & Supervisory Committee Members will expire at the conclusion of this Meeting.
+Accordingly, we propose to appoint six (6) Directors who are not Audit & Supervisory Committee Members.

-The candidates for Directors who are not Audit & Supervisory Committee Members have been nominated after consideration by the Director Nomination Committee in which Outside Directors make significant contributions in accordance with screening criteria predetermined by the Board of Directors.
-The candidates for Outside Directors are compliant with the "Criteria for Independence of Outside Directors" (please refer to page 17).
+The candidates for Directors who are not Audit & Supervisory Committee Members have been nominated after consideration by the Director Nomination Committee, which is chaired by an Outside Director and the majority of which is composed of Outside Directors in accordance with screening criteria predetermined by the Board of Directors.
+The candidates for Outside Directors are compliant with the "Criteria for Independence of Outside Directors" (please refer to page 24).